Organic Fertilizer Primer

 A quick reference

 The Basics: I highly recommend that you get a soil test to determine what your particular soil actually needs.
-Find my recommended soil labs on my website, “Soil Test Services”.
-If you do no other fertilizing, give everything in your yard or garden a foundation of either liquid fish (fish emulsion or fish hydrolysate) in addition to compost.
-The granular fertilizer fishbone meal is great too, but becoming a bit more difficult to find locally.
+Find my recommended soil labs on this website, “Soil Test Services”.

 Fish emulsion is the familiar white plastic jug of stinky liquid.
+A typical brand is Alaska Fish Fertilizer 5-1-1.
+Read the numbers when you shop—some liquid fish is a 2-2-0.3.
 It is processed with heat and preserved with chlorine (not beneficial to soil microbes).
 Use the 5-1-1 for vegetables.
+Use MorBloom 0-10-10 for flowers.

-To apply, please consult jug label for dilution and application rates and follow them exactly.
+Fish hydrolysate is cold-pressed, enzymatically digested.
+It is preserved with an acid such as vinegar.
+This form is more beneficial to your soil food web.
+Again read the numbers of NPK.
+Follow jug directions for dilution and application rates exactly.
 Don’t over- do.
 You can put liquid fish into your watering can or into a sprayer.
-Apply to foliage and root zone.
+Apply to foliage (foliar) and root zone (drench).
 This is a high-nitrogen boost especially for heavy-nitrogen feeder vegetables: your greens, lettuces, and cabbage family.
-Apply 1 to 4 times per season.
-Store inside a container that is safe from mice, squirrels, dogs, and cats!

 Kelp Powder, soluble = Maxicrop